dinanjana/userProfileApp/README.md

 ## Web-app
 React js web application built on top of next js

+## Data layer
+Mongo DB for user data/ Images are stored in AWS S3

+## Deployment infra
+AWS EC2/ Docker

+### Note: Before running apps, make sure all the env variables are available

 ### Tasks
 1. Visitor will see a list of user profiles (Full name, email, profile photo)
 2. Visitor can create a user profile by clicking the create profile button at the top